Minagera/CyberPatriot/CyberPatriot/Linux/Guides/README.md

 *All guides are unique and tailored for CyberPatriot training.
 If you have suggestions for new topics, please contribute!*

-# Linux Security Guides for CyberPatriot

-This directory contains step-by-step guides for learning and applying Linux security concepts in CyberPatriot competitions.

-- **Basic Guides**: Start here if you are new to Linux security.
-- **Intermediate Guides**: Learn practical hardening and troubleshooting skills.
-- **Advanced Guides**: Explore complex security topics and advanced defense techniques.

-**Tip:** Use these guides alongside hands-on exercises and checklists for the best results.

 ## Using These Guides for Competition Prep

 - Read through each guide before a practice round or competition.